 Get out your iron.
 Don’t run away!
-Listen, I know ironing sucks.
+Listen, I know ironing stinks.
 But when you make gifts for people and it calls for ironing, just do like I do and pretend you’re Donna Reed (donning pearls is optional, but makes it sooooo much more fun).
-You could also pretend all that steam is really a spa day by slipping into a robe and applying a cleansing charcoal mask.
-I’ve done that, too.
-Either way, just find a happy place while you whip these suckers out.

 So set up that ironing board in front of the television after the little ones have gone to bed and iron your little heart out.
 You will thank me for it, I promise.
 Not only does it make the sewing part of this project fly by – think Top Gun fast, folks – but it also makes for a professional-looking end result.
 Swanky cloth napkins?
 Yes, please.

 Cut squares of fabric at 20.5 inches, but don’t put the iron away just yet.

 Once you have all squares cut, fold over all edges a half inch and iron.
 Then fold them over another half inch and iron.
 You are hiding the raw edge of the fabric with this to prevent fraying.

 How to Sew a Perfect Corner